beginwithit/beginwithit/README.md

 * Lesson 8: Terraform
 * Lesson 9: Terraform Modules

-## Lesson 1: Linux basics
+### Lesson 0: Foreword

 Document everything, you are going to forget it.
+Thats why we are going to use this method to learn and remember new things.

-Thats why we are going to use this method to learn new things.
+## Lesson 1: Linux basics

 ### Overview